wkjagt/laravel-searchable/README.md

 Make Laravel models instantly indexed and searchable in Elastic Search.

 Just use the SearchableTrait in your model.
-This will enable a model observer that acts on the `created`, `updated` and `deleted` events to keep your indexes up to date.
+This will enable a model observer that acts on the s`created`, `updated` and `deleted` events to keep your indexes up to date.

 The trait adds a `search` method to your model that makes it easy to search Elastic Search for hits.